 “Teachers are as a class the members of a community most likely to have

 to the operation of the schools should be spent.

-Accordingly, it is essential that they be able to speak out freely
+Accordingly, it is essential that they be able to speak out freely on such

 questions without fear of retaliatory dismissal.”

 Pickering v.
 Board of Education, United States Supreme Court, 1968

 As Albert Einstein said, “The strength of the Constitution lies entirely in the determination of each citizen to defend it.”
 However for public employees, especially public school teachers, they often discover that when they criticized their school system, they experience retaliation.
 It happened to Maggi Hall, beginning with a simple letter to the editor of her local newspaper.
-Little did Hall realize that she would one day become a whistleblower and that her complaints criticizing her school district’s inappropriate expenditure of funds would result in harassment, intimidation, the longest public hearing for a state employee in South Carolina and eventually ending with her termination.
+Little did Hall realize she would one day become a whistleblower and that her complaints criticizing her school district’s inappropriate expenditure of funds would result in harassment, intimidation, the longest public hearing for a state employee in South Carolina and eventually ending with her termination.
 After sending her superintendent requests for financial records by invoking the Freedom of Information Act, Dr. Foil released the following ad in the newspaper.
-Though Hall’s name wasn’t mentioned everyone who read the paper knew who it was aimed to silence.
+Though Hall’s name wasn’t mentioned everyone knew who it was aimed to silence.
 On May 29, 1991 the Superintendent of Marion School District II, Marion, South Carolina kept his promise: